raven-actions/repo-files-sync/README.md

 - Sync any file or a whole directory to as many repositories as you want
 - Easy configuration for any use case
 - Create a pull request in the target repo so you have the last say on what gets merged
+- Filter directory syncs using glob patterns (`include`, `exclude`)
+- Optionally delete orphaned files in the target (`deleteOrphaned` / `DELETE_ORPHANED`)
 - Automatically label pull requests to integrate with other actions like [automerge-action](https://github.com/pascalgn/automerge-action)
 - Assign users to the pull request
+- Request reviews globally or per group (users and teams)
+- Sync using a GitHub App installation token (GitHub-verified commits)
+- Optional fork-based workflow (push to forks, open PRs upstream)
-- Render [Jinja](https://jinja.palletsprojects.com/)-style templates as use variables thanks to [Nunjucks](https://mozilla.github.io/nunjucks/)
+- Render [Jinja](https://jinja.palletsprojects.com/)-style templates and use variables thanks to [Nunjucks](https://mozilla.github.io/nunjucks/)

 ## 📚 Usage

 ### Workflow